 Artistic use of color psychology

 To understand color theory and to effectively implement it are the core challenges every designer face.
 However, once you know which color best suits your brand persona it is then easier to use it to your advantage.
 The key is to use colors that are close to one another on the color wheel.
-For instance, for a “warm palette” you use colors like orange, red or yellow tone.
+For instance, for a “warm palette,” you use colors like orange, red or yellow tone.
 Remember a logo design must look good in black and white, grayscale and preferably in two colors.
-On the other hand, you must know the color psychology and have a keen idea of how colors stir up emotions, feelings and moods of audience.
+On the other hand, you must know the color psychology and have a keen idea of how colors stir up emotions, feelings, and moods of the audience.
 Know your brand good enough to consistently match the color and overall feel of the brand.

 Choosing the right design style